DIY Home Office & Desk Tour: A Complete Guide

 With that, you need the right office chair.
 It needs to be comfortable enough that you can sit and work productively.
 However, newer models may also have head- and leg-rests that help you stretch out when you’re on the phone or thinking (depending on your job).

-In this DIY home office and desk tour, you’re sure to learn everything there is to know about your home office desk setup.
+In this DIY work from home desk tour, you’re sure to learn everything there is to know about your home office desk setup.
 Let’s get started!

 Guide for DIY Home Office and Desk Setup for Remote Workers

 Whether you’re a designer, content creator, or accountant, you need the best setup for your home office.
-Let’s get started with our home office DIY tour:
+Let’s get started with our work from home desk setup tour:

 1. Cleaning Up